 Ventilation is pretty great, too.
 Its half-mesh walls do contribute to the optimal airflow of the tent.

 The 75 denier polyester fabric of this tent is capable of resisting UV rays.
 It is taut, too, enabling it to stand erect at all times.
 Meanwhile, the fly and floor seams of this tent have been factory sealed to guarantee superior weather protection.

 One of the determinants of the durability of a tent is its weight.
 When it is cumbersome, it means that more materials and fabrics have been used to become sturdy and rugged.

-Of course, if you are a backpacker or hiker, there’s no need for you to invest in these heavy tents.
-You are living by the adage of “pack light, travel light,” and there’s nothing that can change that.
+Of course, if you are a backpacker or hiker, depending on your travel destination, it's important to consider how much weight you carry.
+This includes your tent.
+You are living by the adage of "pack light, travel light," and there's nothing that can change that.

 Now, you have doubts that these ultralight tents can offer the same structural integrity as other tents.
 That's pretty understandable since we are fixed to the idea that the heavier a tent is, the tougher it becomes.

-Let’s make things a little clearer here.
-We can always see manufacturers like REI, Marmot, Coleman, and others produce double-walled tents.
+Let's make things a little clearer here.
+We can always see manufacturers like REI, Marmot, Coleman tents, and others produce double-walled tents.
 By the way, these units typically feature urethane-coated nylon.

 Honestly, this particular material has extreme durability and ruggedness.
 In fact, its structural integrity can withstand various tests and punishments.

-However, I do believe that overkilling the tent with strong and rugged fabrics are not suitable all the time.
-Some trips should require them, and others don’t.
+However, we do believe that overkilling the tent with strong and rugged fabrics are not suitable all the time.
+Some trips should require them, and others don't.